 The Duramax L5P was introduced in 2017 as a replacement for the LML.
-Featured in the Silverado and Sierra HD work trucks (2500HD/3500HD), the L5P uses the same 6.6L turbo-diesel powerplant that has been in use since the LB7 since 2001.
-While the engine uses the same 6.6L design, many major engine components were completely refreshed in order to create comparable power levels with its PowerStroke and Cummins peers.
+While the engine uses the same 6.6L design, many major engine components were completely refreshed in order to increase power as well as engine reliability.

 Duramax LML vs. L5P Differences